 1. Be Present Here and Now

-First, we must be actively using our Consciousness all day long to be present, here and now, all the time be making the effort to be present.
+First, we must be actively using our consciousness all day long to be present, here and now, all the time by making the effort to be present.
 We must be in conscious observation at all times, in all of our actions.
 In that way we are choosing to place our attention.